mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 "Will it ever die?"

-She went silent for a moment, to make sense of what I was saying, or so I presumed.
-My eyes were still locked on the branches towering over me.
+She didn't respond, but I presume she was trying to make sense of the bizarre musings that my curiosity had thought fit to say out loud.
+But I kept my eyes locked on the branches towering over me, letting my curiosity ask the questions that my worried hearts were ruminating on.

-"There's a chill in the air," she remarked, "Come in for a bit, and let the breeze settle."
+"There's a chill in the air," she remarked.
+"Come in for a bit, and let the breeze settle."

-"I'll be there soon," I told her, "Just give me another moment."
+"I'll be there soon.
+Just give me another moment."

 She gave me a nod before heading back.